reportportal/docs/src/md/src/DashboardsAndWidgets/WidgetCreation.md

 The widget doesn't contain "IN PROGRESS" launches.

-## NON-PASSED TEST-CASES TREND CHART
+## Non-passed test-cases trend chart

 The widget shows the percent ratio of non-passed test cases "Failed + Skipped" and "Total" cases from run to run.